 Why should a theory with mismatches be allowed to go on to live another day?
-Because, or to the extent that, there remains a domain in which it does correspond to and explain a correlation between properties (not only cases), and because there may yet be appropriate correlations between tracking and yet other properties.
-Further constraints that limit evasion come from the side of explanation.
-If the domain over which the relation between tracking and the intuitive notion of power shrunk to one case, for example, the concept of tracking would be useless in the explanation of power.
+Because, or to the extent that, there remains a domain in which it does correspond to and explain a correlation between properties (not only cases), and because there may yet be appropriate correlations between the theoretical concepts, here tracking and yet other properties.
+Further constraints that limit evasion come from the side of what counts as a good explanation.
+If the domain over which the relation between tracking and the intuitive notion of power shrunk to one case, for example, the concept of tracking would be useless to explaining the power property since it would have a trivial scope of application.
 And if the domain of real cases that instantiate the relation between tracking and power were found to overlap only slightly with cases we intuitively call knowledge, then the process of definition would have taken us to a different subject matter from the subject of knowledge that we started with.
 It might be a worthy subject matter, but not the one we were trying to understand.
-Intuitions have a role in keeping us on topic.
+Intuition judgments have a role in keeping us on topic.